First Friday Gallery Tour

 On the first Friday of each month, from 5:00 - 8:00 pm, members of the Sedona Gallery Association offer a unique monthly showcase highlighting artists, special exhibits, and art events.
 These special art receptions give locals and Sedona visitors alike the opportunity to enjoy light refreshments while beginning their weekends with an exploration of Sedona’s exciting art scene.
 For your convenience, the Sedona Trolley provides free transportation to venture from art gallery to art gallery with the exception of the West Sedona Galleries - Goldenstein Gallery and Greg Lawson's Passion for Place.

 JN Muir Sculpture Studio/Gallery: Visit the JN Muir Sculpture Studio/Gallery for a look at the exciting new work in progress for Texas A&M University’s Kyle Stadium!
-This gallery is a haven for sculpture collectors.
-Meet the artist and receive special attention in selecting your favorite from his Parables in bronze.
-See works that range from table-size to monumental, historical to contemporary, as well as new clays in progress.
+See the artist at work on small versions of detailed figures that will ultimately become part of the 25ft. monument.
+Representing the University’s 6 Core Values, the sculpture will proudly stand at the V.I.P. entrance to the newly renovated stadium.
+This gallery is a haven for sculpture collectors!
+See works that range from table-size to monumental, historical to contemporary and new clays in progress.
 Located in the Heart of The Gallery District, Hozho Plaza, suite A4.